 Back to acrylic painting techniques.
 There are a pile of "O's" that have been developed ever since people started pushing coloured goop around.
 Impasto, Scraffito, Verdaccio, Chiaroscuro (which I have trouble pronouncing.
 I swear the spelling changes every time I look at it) and others.

-As well as that there are dozens and dozens of other acrylic painting techniques that appear in painting literature.
-You may never need to know some of them, and most may have been created for use with oils - however, many are wonderful acrylic painting techniques that will bring a new dimension to your work.
+As well as that there are dozens of other acrylic painting techniques that appear in painting literature.
+You may never need to know some of them, and most may have been created for use with oils - however, many are wonderful techniques that will bring a new dimension to your work.

 Experimenting with these techniques is a great excuse to chuck some paint around (as if you needed one).